bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Yeah, I'll take a look at that.
 As we add new support at the base layer for these enhancements to `Lightning`, new challenges are going to arise, of course, with Eltoo.

-Speaker 2: 01:07:46

-Symmetry.

 Jeff Czyz: 01:07:46

 From what I remember, there was, you know, it's a different punishing...
 Yeah, symmetry, right?
-There is a...

-Vivek: 01:07:51

-There'd be

-Jeff Czyz: 01:07:51

-a different punishment mechanism.
+There'd be a different punishment mechanism.
 Exactly.
 And so there's, you know, issues around that.
 And then I think channel factories were mentioned at one point and how that is practically managed, I think is probably a...